Things to do in Jekyll Island came on my radar before I even knew the name of the destination.

 It instantly became a destination on my bucket list and we were able to escape there for a glorious weekend.
 We visited from Friday afternoon to Sunday afternoon.

-Overview of Our 36 Hours of Things to Do In Jekyll Island
+Overview of Our Itinerary of Three Days of Things to Do In Jekyll Island

 The truth is you don’t have to jam pack your schedule with a million things to do if you stay at a beautiful resort and enjoy nature, time to relax and appreciate the island.